Perform a SQL Server migration assessment with Data Migration Assistant

 Similarly, you can review feature recommendation across Performance, Storage, and Security areas.

-Feature recommendations cover a variety of features such as In-Memory OLTP, Columnstore, Stretch Database, Always Encrypted, Dynamic Data Masking, and Transparent Data Encryption.
+Feature recommendations cover different kinds of features such as In-Memory OLTP, Columnstore, Stretch Database, Always Encrypted, Dynamic Data Masking, and Transparent Data Encryption.

 For Azure SQL Database, the assessments provide migration blocking issues and feature parity issues.
 Review the results for both categories by selecting the specific options.